elenderg/PAL-1000/instruções de compilação.md

 `If the routine's address is not 0, put the routine's address into the address; exit.` `Put -1 into the routine's address.`
-`Find another routine given the routine's employs moniker and the routine index.` `If the other routine is nil, abort with "I can't find the '" then the routine's employs moniker then "' routine you're trying to employ." and the routine's locus; exit.`
+`Find another routine given the routine's employs moniker and the routine index.` `If the other routine is nil, abort with "_I can't find the '_" then the routine's employs moniker then "_' routine you're trying to employ._" and the routine's locus; exit.`
-`If the other routine's address is -1, abort with "Recursive reference in employ clause." and the routine's locus; exit.` `Get the address given the other routine.`
+`If the other routine's address is -1, abort with "_Recursive reference in employ clause._" and the routine's locus; exit.` `Get the address given the other routine.`
 `Put the address into the routine's address.`